zhengyph/Comp4710/README.md

 Note: We better can generate conclusions from each pattern/relation.<br>
 1. How many categories do IT jobs have?
 What is the percentage of each?
 What is the geographic distrubution?<br>
 2. How many ranks do IT jobs have?
 What is the relation between rank/required exp, rank/salary, rank/required edu?<br>
-3. What is the relation between salary and experience/job level/education?<br>
+3. What is the relation between salary and experience/job level/education? (control the geographic factor?)
-4. Consider all other factors are same, how much does the geographic factor will affect the salary?<br>
+4. Consider all other factors are same, how much does the geographic factor will affect the salary? (could have a geographic distrubution?)
 5. Among all jobs posted by Canadian government, how many % of them are IT related?
 Is it showing a growth or decline?<br>
 6. How did the COVID affect the IT job market?
 What were changed between before/after the outbreak?<br>
 7. How many IT jobs of all allows remote work?
 What about comparing with other kind of jobs?<br>
+8. What is the trend for IT jobs in the future? eg. predict number of jobs (by categories/ranks)
-etc. need update<br>
+9. Mining the frequent patterns with all factors above? (not a 1-to-1 relationship) etc. need update<br>